theyareonit/linux-gaming-optimization/README.md

 [`wine-osu`](https://gist.github.com/NelloKudo/b6f6d48807548bd3cacd3018a1cadef5) provides low-latency audio and various other patches that may potentially improve performance.

-# 12. Recording
+# 12. Misc.

-[`gpu-screen-recorder`](https://git.dec05eba.com/gpu-screen-recorder/about/) is by far the best recording/clipping/streaming tool for Linux if you don't need too many features.

-Avoid OBS on Linux if performance is a concern.
+- [`gpu-screen-recorder`](https://git.dec05eba.com/gpu-screen-recorder/about/) is by far the best recording/clipping/streaming tool for Linux if you don't need too many features.
+Avoid OBS if performance is a concern.

+- [Don't use `irqbalance`](https://www.reddit.com/r/linux_gaming/comments/emnu3k/removing_irqbalance_fixed_major_stuttering_in/fdqykma/).
+Manually setting IRQ affinities is also typically not necessary on Linux either; the kernel does a good job on its own.

+- Make sure to add custom rules for your games if using [`ananicy-cpp`](https://gitlab.com/ananicy-cpp/ananicy-cpp) (enabled by default in CachyOS, also make sure to use `ananicy-cpp` rather than `ananicy`).

+- Nvidia is perfectly fine on Linux with the newest drivers, don't listen to anyone who says you need to buy AMD to have a good experience.

 # 13. Further reading